Edward Jones reviews mutual fund fees charged to customers

-NEW YORK (Reuters) - Edward Jones, a brokerage firm that booked 77 percent of its $6.3 billion of revenue last year from mutual fund and annuity sales, is reviewing its records to see if some fund customers were eligible for fee waivers they did not receive.
+NEW YORK, June 24 (Reuters) - Edward Jones, a brokerage firm that booked 77 percent of its $6.3 billion of revenue last year from mutual fund and annuity sales, is reviewing its records to see if some fund customers were eligible for fee waivers they did not receive.

 Jones, the third-largest U.S. brokerage as measured by its more than 14,200 brokers, said in a regulatory filing last month that it is providing periodic updates to the Financial Industry Regulatory Authority about the review, which has not previously been reported.